CuriousCoder25/Pomodoro-Timer-App/README.md

 - **Real-time settings preview** without saving
 - **Keyboard shortcuts** (Space to start/pause, Ctrl+R to reset)
 - **Background timer** continues when tab is not active
+- **Educational content** in About page with Pomodoro technique explanation

 ## 🚀 Quick Start